Bill Godbout: Personal life and death

-Near the end of his life, he lived in the community of Concow, California, with his wife Karen.
+In 1984, Godbout was awarded an honorary Doctor of Science degree from Providence College.
+Later in life, he lived in the community of Concow, California, with his wife Karen.
 The couple had a daughter, Brandi.
 Godbout was a keen pilot, and would often fly planes with his friend Gary Kildall.

 Godbout was killed on November 8, 2018, when the Camp Fire burned down his home and workshop in Concow.
 He was survived by his wife and daughter.